sehmaschine/django-filebrowser/docs/quickstart.rst

 Check the :ref:`settings`.

 .. note::
     You need to add a folder "uploads" within ``site.storage.location`` when using the default settings.
-And we strongly recommend to define a ``VERSIONS_BASEDIR``.

 Testing
 -------